fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 DR across them.
 So each Kubernetes cluster and its nodes are one cluster domain.
 This cluster domain information needs to be explicitly specified to Portworx through the `-cluster_domain` install argument.

 Once you have generated the Kubernetes manifest file, add the `cluster_domain` argument.
 You can also edit a running Portworx install and add this new field.
+The value for `cluster_domain` must be different for each Kubernetes cluster, for example:

+* You can name your cluster domains with arbitrary names like **datacenter1** and **datacenter2** identifying in which Datacenter your Kubernetes clusters are running.
+* You can name them based on your cloud provider's zone names such as **us-east-1a**, **us-east-1b**.

-#### Operator Install
+#### Using the Operator

-Use the `portworx.io/misc-args` annotation to add a `-cluster_domain` argument:
+Use the `portworx.io/misc-args` annotation to add a `-cluster_domain` argument with the cluster domain name of your cluster environment.
+The following example uses a cluster domain of `us-east-1a`:

 ```text
 apiVersion: core.libopenstorage.org/v1
 kind: StorageCluster